 When it comes to yields, the health of your soil cannot be understated.
 Soil stores and cycles the water and nutrients that your crops need to grow.
 When the health of your soil declines, your whole operation suffers.
-Your South Dakota soybean checkoff is committed to helping you bolster and maintain the health of your soil by providing you readily available resources and even an in-house expert to ensure you have the best soil management practices in place.
+Your South Dakota Soybean Association is committed to helping you bolster and maintain the health of your soil by providing you readily available resources to ensure you have the best soil management practices in place.

 Five Principles you can implement TodayThere are five principles that you can implement right now to increase your soil health.